Institute of Governmental Studies: Faculty

-John Gardner Public Service Fellowship Program

 Research

-IGS has demonstrated in recent years an ability to organize and fund path-breaking research in the areas of institutional design and reform.
-The Constitutional Revision and Blanket Primary projects drew together scholars from across the UC system and in several disciplines to analyze important contemporary institutional issues — for instance, how should the California Constitution be reformed?
-What impact has the change in primary rules had on the political system?
-In addition, IGS sponsors an extensive array of seminars on topics from game theory to political history, creating an intellectually stimulating environment that facilitates new advances in the social sciences.
+IGS organizes and funds research in the areas of institutional design and reform.
+The Constitutional Revision and Blanket Primary projects drew together scholars from across the UC system and in several disciplines to analyze important contemporary institutional issues, such as how the California Constitution should be reformed and the impact of change in primary rules on the political system.
+In addition, IGS sponsors seminars on various topics in the social sciences, such as game theory and political history.

 Resources and facilities

-Part of the IGS mission is facilitating and disseminating research.
-IGS has several resources that cannot be found anywhere else in the state that allow it to play this role.
-The IGS Library is a valuable and unique national collection of fugitive research materials.
+As part of IGS's mission to facilitate and disseminate research, the IGS Library hosts a collection of fugitive research materials.
+The library answers thousands of public queries annually and launched a 2.0 website that has received much acclaim for its ability to break down state propositions in a clear and accessible manner.

 IGS Press is a small press publisher and has entered into more formal collaborations with the University of California Press and other campus social science units.
-The Institute publishes an occasional magazine called The Public Affairs Report and a new e-journal called the California Journal of Politics and Policy.
+The Institute publishes an occasional magazine called The Public Affairs Report and the e-journal California Journal of Politics and Policy.

 Public service

-In addition to conferences and seminars, IGS provides valuable public service to the campus and state of California in various ways.
-The Institute regularly hosts visits by public officials to the campus and provides outreach to state government leaders.
-The Institute is the key campus resource for information about politics and public policy for members of the press and general public.
-The IGS Library answers thousands of public queries every year and recently launched a 2.0 website that has received much acclaim for its ability to break down state propositions in a clear and accessible manner.
+In addition to conferences and seminars, IGS regularly hosts visits by public officials to the campus and provides outreach to state government leaders.